 If you’re looking for the absolute best vlogging camera that will help your Youtube or Video Blog for coming years, then the Canon G7 X Mark III is hands down the best vlogging camera you can get right now.

-The Powershot G7 X series is a perennial favourite of the world’s best vloggers and Youtubers such as FunForLouis and Case Neistat.
+The Powershot G7 X series is a perennial favorite of the world’s best vloggers and Youtubers such as FunForLouis and Case Neistat.
 The Mark III version of the Powershot G7X is the best of the series yet, with a 4k sensor and almost unrivalled image stabilization.

 If you’re also looking at the acclaimed Sony RX100 VII, we agree it’s a tight race between the two.
 However overall we recommend the Canon G7 X Mark III over the Sony RX100 VII as it is slightly more affordable.